sed-seyedi/mset/README.md

 # mset

-Mset is a simple and userfriendly configuration file format.
+Mset is a simple and user friendly configuration file format.
 You can use it instead of .json and .ini files.

 **example:**

 ```
 key         => value
 another key => another value
-third key => multi line
+third key   => you can also pass a value
- values will be turned into a single line and separated by a single space.
+               with multiple lines.
 ```

+Keys are case and space insensitive -- it's easier to remember and type them.

 ## Why?

+Simplicity and performance!
+Some applications just need a simple set of key value pairs to configure.
+For those applications, JSON is an overkill and INI files are too restrictive (keys must use _ to separate words and many more).

+Mset is also very fast!
+It's only 50 lines of code and can be included in any project.
+It's also very easy to create an Mset parser in any other language.

-I needed a simple config file format and none of the existing solutions worked for me.
-All of them are more complicated (for simple use cases).
-Also, at [SunSed](https://www.sunsed.com/) we use the same syntax for file metadata and also to set multile variables at once using [MSET tag](https://www.sunsed.com/tags/s/mset) (that's where the name comes from: Multi SET).
+We use Mset at [SunSed](https://www.sunsed.com/) to set file metadata and also to set multile variables at once using [MSET tag](https://www.sunsed.com/tags/s/mset) (that's where the name comes from: Multi SET).

-Also, I'm crazy about performance!

 ## How?